puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 create a `profile::base::motd` profile class to wrap the `motd` component class you created earlier.

-Create a `base` subdirectory in your `profile` module's `manifests` directory:
+Create a `base` subdirectory in your `profile` module's `manifests` directory.

     mkdir profile/manifests/base

-Next, create a manifest to define your `profile::base::motd` profile:
+Next, create a manifest to define your `profile::base::motd` profile.

     vim profile/manifests/base/motd.pp